 Keratoconus occurs in about one out of every 1,000 individuals.
 In fact, as we develop better screening tools, it is likely that many more are affected.

-KC is caused by the weakening of the cornea, the clear lens that is the front of your eye (like the crystal on a watch).
+Keratoconus is caused by the weakening of the cornea, the clear lens that is the front of your eye (like the crystal on a watch).
 As a result, the cornea bulges out of its smooth, dome-like structure, and assumes a more conical and irregular configuration.

 Because of this change in shape, the cornea loses its ability to form a clear image in the eye.
 Furthermore, this irregularity of the corneal optics and visual perturbations progress over time.